2022 - 2023 Dockless Scooter Pilot Study

 The scooters are privately owned and rented our by the minute using a smartphone app.
 Three companies rent electric scooters within the city of Milwaukee: Lime, Spin, and Veo.

 What is being done to address sidewalk riding?

-Each operator has committed to deploying sidewalk riding detection technology on a portion of their scooter fleet
+- Each operator has committed to deploying sidewalk riding detection technology that is required to function on specific street segments

 Request for Proposals